Knocked Out Permanent Tooth

 An abscessed tooth, also known as an infected tooth, will require extraction.
 If you suspect an abscessed tooth please call our office immediately.

 Most lacerations to the upper and lower frenum do not require suturing, however, they do produce a lot of bleeding.
-Stay calm and wait for the bleeding to stop in order to asses the injury.
+Stay calm and wait for the bleeding to stop in order to assess the injury.

 Most tongue lacerations also do not require stitches.
 If this occurs hold pressure on the laceration for 15-20 minutes.
 In most cases, this will stop the bleeding.
 If bleeding continues or laceration is large, you may need to go to the oral surgeon or Emergency room for stitches.